Masked men burn child, terrorize family in bizarre home invasion

 "We see those kids play everyday, everyday.
 They do nothing.
 They play every day and for something like this to happen?
 Come on, really?
 Kids," said Jalon Hunt, a neighbor.

-Neighbors are sickened and by the thought of a child being used in such a terrifying manor.
+Neighbors are sickened and by the thought of a child being used in such a terrifying manner.

 "I don't know.
 It's just horrible, they are the sweetest kids," said Evelyn Castrol, a neighbor.